-\To qualify for the first career increment, the teacher must have been paid on the maximum schedule (Schedule 27) and step (Steps 10-14) for five qualifying years and, during that period, must have completed two semester units of coursework focusing on modern techniques and practices (commonly referred to as "recency").
-The two semester unit "recency" requirement is eliminated pursuant to Article XIV, 23.0, effective April 26, 2005, on a non-retroactive basis.
+To qualify for the first career increment, the teacher must have been paid on the maximum schedule (Pay Scale Group) (Schedule 27) and step (pay scale level) (Steps 10-14) for five qualifying years.
+The two semester unit "recency" requirement was eliminated effective April 26, 2005.